puppetlabs-toy-chest/puppet-quest-guide/README.md

 Once the dependencies are installed, navigate to the top directory of the repository, and use the arguments `--setup` or `-s` and/or `--quest` or `-q` to specify which PDFs you would like to generate, e.g.:

 	python pdf_maker.py -s -q

+Note that though this script automatically runs a `jekyll build` command, there is currently an issue with the timing of the subprocess that means the changes aren't always made before pdf generation begins.
+Pending a fix, you may have to run this script twice for changes to register, or manually build the jekyll site prior to running the script.